Meet our Board of Directors 2025-2026

 Alison Morrison, Pathways Chief Executive Officer

 Alison grew up in Chatham, Ontario and realized a call to service with children early on.
 She studied Nursing at Western University and later worked in Pediatrics at the Children’s Hospital of Western Ontario.
-Alison returned to Western to complete a Masters of Science in Speech-Language Pathology.
+Alison returned to Western to complete a Masters of Science in Communicative Disorders-Speech-Language Pathology.
 A relocation to Sarnia with her husband Pat in 1997 lead to an opportunity to work at Pathways.
 Care for children and youth has always been a priority for both Alison and Pat – and parenting two children has been their greatest joy.
-Alison is a competitive cheerleading coach at Bluewater Cheer Athletics and an active member of the Grace United Church community.
+Alison loves squash (the sport – not the vegetable), is a competitive cheerleading coach at Bluewater Cheer Athletics and is an active member of the Grace United Church community.

 Our Mission

-Our Board of Directors is dedicated to facilitating the mission and vision of Pathways.
-Our Board consists of community volunteers who tirelessly give their time to help staff maintain and improve the services we provide for children and their families living in Sarnia-Lambton.
+Our Board of Directors is dedicated to supporting the mission and vision of Pathways.
+The Board consists of community volunteers who give their time to help the organization maintain and improve the services provided by Pathways for children and their families living in Sarnia-Lambton.

 All Board Meetings are held on the last Tuesday of each month from 4:30 p.m. to approximately 6:30 p.m., unless otherwise noted.
 There are no meetings in December, July and August.